 These kinds of quotes come in many shapes and sizes.
 Generally, the higher the fixed fee the lower the percentage.
 For example £2500 + 5% and £1500 + 10%

-6. Charge a combination of their fees and monthly varying ad spend
+6. Charge a combination of management fees and a varying monthly ad spend

 7. Charge a fee based on your volume of clicks